"March 4, 2010 -- One of the oldest drugs used to treat the most common form of pediatric epilepsy is also the most effective, a study shows.

 USES: This medication is used to treat seizure disorders, mental/mood conditions (such as manic phase of bipolar disorder), and to prevent migraine headaches.
 It works by restoring the balance of certain natural substances (neurotransmitters) in the brain.

-HOW TO USE: Read the Patient Information Leaflet if available from your pharmacist before you start taking valproic acid and each time you get a refill.
+HOW TO USE: Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start taking valproic acid and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

 Take this medication by mouth as directed by your doctor.
 You may take it with food if stomach upset occurs.
 Swallow the capsule whole.
 Do not crush or chew the capsule, which can irritate the mouth or throat.